-Intangible assets are amortised on a straight line basis in the statement of profit or loss and other comprehensive income over its estimated useful life, from the date that it is available for use.
+Intangible assets are amortised on a straight line basis in the statement of comprehensive income over its estimated useful life, from the date that it is available for use.
 The estimated useful life of intangible assets for the current and comparative periods is seven years.
 Amortisation methods, useful lives and residual values are reviewed at each financial position date and adjusted if appropriate.